Strategic Plan: Enabling theme 3 – partnerships

 BBSRC will continue to raise awareness of scientific developments and their implications, and to identify and respond to public attitudes, aspirations and concerns.
 We will work through RCUK and with others to ensure that routine consideration of societal issues enriches our policymaking and funding, and to equip and encourage scientists to engage constructively with wider society.
 We will develop our use of online and social media, including blogs, which complement our outreach through publications, workshops, consultations and exhibitions.
-We will retain a focus on engaging with young people, for example through RCUK and with others on schools-scientists interactions.
+We will continue to engage with young people, for example through RCUK and with others on schools-scientists interactions.

-With advice from our Bioscience for Society Strategy Panel, and with appropriate partners, we will identify and address societal issues in emerging areas such as synthetic biology, Food Security, industrial biotechnology and bioenergy.
+With advice from our Bioscience for Society Strategy Panel, and with appropriate partners, we will develop greater openness around our decision making, including drawing in diverse views around our strategic direction in emerging areas of science and the way in which we work.
 We will continue to encourage best practice across our portfolio, and the application of the 3Rs principle (replacement, refinement and reduction) in research that uses animals.

 Building international links

 Modern bioscience is truly international.
-We must work to maximise the UK’s interests both in the EU and worldwide by fostering international relations and links with counterpart organisations overseas, including the UK Research Office (UKRO) in Brussels and RCUK offices in China, India and the USA.
-We will also continue to work within the UK Collaborative on Development Sciences (UKCDS) to achieve closer co-ordination across DfID, the Research Councils and other stakeholders such as the Wellcome Trust.
+We must work to maximise the UK's interests both in the EU and worldwide by fostering international relations and links with counterpart organisations overseas, including the UK Research Office (UKRO) in Brussels, RCUK offices in China, India and the USA, the Science and Innovation Network and UKTI.
+We will also continue to work within the UK Collaborative on Development Sciences (UKCDS) to achieve closer co-ordination across DFID, the Research Councils and other stakeholders such as the Wellcome Trust.